SEMINYAK: THE MAGIC DESTINATION OF BALI

-Fasten your seat belts, you are about to land on Seminyak, the modern city located in the southwest coast of Bali, Indonesia, just north of Kuta and Legian.
+Fasten your seat belts, you are about to land on Seminyak, the modern city located on the southwest coast of Bali, Indonesia, just north of Kuta and Legian.

 Ngurah Rai International Airport, also known as Denpasar Airport, is the closest one nearby Seminyak.

 Plus, you can already enjoy the ocean breathtaking view when arriving here.